-Whilst private sector workers are covered by the national workplace relations system, most receive their long service leave entitlements from the South Australian Long Service Leave Act 1987 (the Act).
+Private sector workers are covered by the national workplace relations system, most receiving their long service leave entitlements from the South Australian Long Service Leave Act 1987 (the Act).
 Local government workers are also covered by this Act.

 Other arrangements apply to workers:

-- in the construction industry, employed predominantly on-site; or
+- in the construction industry, employed predominantly on-site

-- whose entitlements are based on a federal award or agreement prior to 1 January 2010; or
+- whose entitlements are based on a federal award or agreement prior to 1 January 2010

 - employed by the federal government.